 Learning how to brine is the simple secret to serving a moist, tender turkey (plus, it enhances the bird's flavor).
 For most turkey brine recipes, start with a stir-together saltwater solution and be sure to plan ahead, since marinating takes eight to 12 hours.

-Step 1: Buy and prep your bird
+Step 1: Buy and Prep Your Bird

-Tip: When purchasing a turkey, keep in mind that an 8- to 12-pound turkey makes about 10 to 12 servings.
+Turkey Brine Tip: When purchasing a turkey, keep in mind that an 8- to 12-pound turkey makes about 10 to 12 servings.

-The brine is a saltwater solution that penetrates the meat while marinating, adding moisture and flavor.
+The brine recipe is a saltwater solution that penetrates the meat while marinating, adding moisture and flavor.
 If you've ever experienced dry turkey breast, you'll appreciate why this technique is so popular.
 In addition to salt and water, you can also flavor the brine with sugar, brown sugar, maple syrup, fruit juice, beer, peppercorns, herbs, and/or garlic.

-Step 3: Start brining
+Step 3: Start Brining

-Tip: Keep an eye on the marinating time since overbrining can cause the turkey to get mushy and overly salty.
+Turkey Brine Tip: Keep an eye on the marinating time since overbrining can cause the turkey to get mushy and overly salty.

-Tip: For a turkey larger than 12 pounds, increase the amount of brine so the turkey will be totally submerged when weighed down with the plates.
+Turkey Brine Tip: For a turkey larger than 12 pounds, increase the amount of brine so the turkey will be totally submerged when weighed down with the plates.
 Marinate for at least 12 hours.

-Step 4: Drain the turkey
+Step 4: Drain the Turkey